top of page

 03. Embrace inclusivity

-Look for ways to infuse a deeper level of diversity, equity, and inclusivity into your company, your advertising, and your product offering.
+Look for ways to infuse a deeper level of diversity, equity and inclusivity into your company, your advertising and your product offering.
+Consider how Generation Alpha is the most diverse generation yet and are growing up in a world where representation and equity are non-negotiable.

-For example, Target and others stores have done away with “pink” and “blue” toy aisles.
+To this end, Lego has done away with gendered messaging on its toys.
 And Nike is one of several brands launching or expanding clothing and accessories for the disability community.

 05. Dive into personalization